 With regard to coral reefs, Florida is the only state in the continental United States with extensive shallow coral reef formations near its coasts.
 Coral reefs create specialized habitats that provide shelter, food and breeding sites for numerous plants and animals.
 Coral reefs lay the foundation of a dynamic ecosystem with tremendous biodiversity.
 Florida's Coral Reef stretches approximately 360 linear miles from Dry Tortugas National Park west of the Florida Keys to the St. Lucie Inlet in Martin County.
 The reefs stretching north of Biscayne National Park and the marine sanctuary are managed by the Florida Department of Environmental Protection's Coral Reef Conservation Program (CRCP) with insight from the Southeast Florida Coral Reef Initiative, which is one of several programs administered by the CRCP.
+11

 An artificial reef is a manmade structure that mimics some of the characteristics of a natural reef.
 Florida has one of the most active artificial reef programs in the country, with more than 3,800 deployed since the 1940s.
-For the past 40 years, Palm Beach County has created reef areas using various materials including limestone, concrete, and decommissioned ships that have become marine habitats for algae, corals and other marine life.
-Off the coast of the Town of Palm Beach extending three (3) miles out lies 29 artificial reefs.
+12 For the past 40 years, Palm Beach County has created reef areas using various materials including limestone, concrete, and decommissioned ships that have become marine habitats for algae, corals and other marine life.
+Off the coast of the Town of Palm Beach extending three (3) miles out, lies 29 artificial reefs.
 (See Map 9.3)

 Seagrasses are grass-like flowering plants that live completely submerged in marine and estuarine waters.
-Seagrass provides food and habitat to numerous species, stabilizes the ocean bottom, maintain water quality, and help support local economies.
-Palm Beach County Environmental Resource Management Department oversees the implementation of the Lake Worth Lagoon Management Plan that contains achievable goals and actions for improving water quality, enhancing habitat, protecting fish and wildlife, preparing for a changing climate, and fostering public awareness and responsible enjoyment of the Lagoon over the next decade.
+Seagrass provides food and habitat to numerous species, stabilize the ocean bottom, maintain water quality, and help support local economies.13 Palm Beach County

-Floridadep.gov/rcp/rcp/content/floridas-coral-reefs#
+11 Floridadep.gov/rcp/rcp/content/floridas-coral-reefs#

-Flseagrant.org/fisheries/artificial-reef-deployment-and-monitoring
+12 Flseagrant.org/fisheries/artificial-reef-deployment-and-monitoring